bluemonkey1130/everylayout/README.md

-### This is a test build of a new set of css principles.
+### This is a test build of a new set of css principles, using web components.
 #### This branch focuses on keeping implementing custom Javascript styled components based on every layout css., the other branch will use css only
 I've leveraged **every layout** organisation ideas combined with my own styling.
 The idea is to create powerful CSS that is scalable and fast to write, I've done a few experiments with CSS applications in JavaScript Frameworks.
 The component stuff does look powerful, but I'm unsure about it's effect on writing clean semantic markup.
 A interesting part of this project is gorko, which is used to rapidly create utility classes based on CSS variables.